 1 teaspoon brown sugar or honey

-1⁄4 pound cooked pork shoulder or chicken thinly sliced (optional)
+1⁄4 pound cooked pork shoulder or chicken thinly sliced (optional)1 block extra-firm tofu

 1 tablespoon ground turmeric